githubnali/nalin-devTinder-UI/README.md

 - refactor our code by adding constants file inside utils and update the BASE_URL
 - create a components folder and move all the compnents into components folder

+## crafted
+Made with ❤️ love for developers everywhere
+Crafted with 💻 love, for coders by coders
+Built with ❤️ passion for the developer community Designed with 💻 care, by devs for devs
+Made with ❤️ dedication for those who turn ideas into code Crafted with 💻 love, inspired by the dev spirit Created with ❤️ heart for devs who love to connect Built with 💻 purpose, by devs for devs
+Made with ❤️ love & clean code for all developers Crafted with 💻 love to empower your next big idea